From Unit Plan: Celebrate Your Heritage

 There are so many paths to follow when you're choosing resources for a unit on cultural diversity.
 Because I focus on teaching how people from cultures all around the world have come together as Americans, I use several professional resources on immigration.
 I also choose reading selections that highlight varying ethnicities, cultures, and customs.

-Here a few suggestions when building your multicultural library:
+Here a few suggestions for building your multicultural library:

 - Look for books that show people from other cultures in contemporary roles.
 Avoid books that stereotype cultures or characters as well as those that elevate the status of one culture over another.